 Within City Park, City Putt is a lot of fun, too!
 It has two 18-hole courses (one New Orleans, one Louisiana) and is pretty easy for kiddos.
 A bonus factor is that there’s a lot of shade.

 Audubon Nature Center.
 With walking trails and a planetarium, the newly re-opened Audubon Nature Center is another fun outing with kids.
 It’s slightly outside of the city of New Orleans, but it’s a pretty quick and easy drive and worth a stop for your nature-loving little ones.

-Plantations :: If you have older kids, check out some of the beautiful plantations outside of the city limits.
-These include Oak Alley, Destrehan, Laura, Ormond and San Francisco Both Oak Alley and Destrehan plantation were featured in the movie Interview with a Vampire.
+Historic Homes :: If you have older kids, check out some of the beautiful plantations outside of the city limits.
+These include Oak Alley, Destrehan, Laura, and Ormond.
+Both Oak Alley and Destrehan plantation were featured in the movie Interview with a Vampire.
 Oak Alley was also featured on Days of Our Lives when Bo & Hope got married.
 Looking for a guided tour?
-We have heard that Tours by Isabelle and Gray Line are both great resources for plantation tours.
 Head out to the River Parishes and see what the German Coast Farmer’s Market is all about.
-This isn’t far from the plantations, so you could easily combine these into one trip.
+This isn’t far from the homes, so you could easily combine these into one trip.